All Episodes

 It's been the lead most of the day on the Drudge Report.

-I don't think it's gonna impact the election a whole lot, but this whole comment of Julian Assange actually raising questions about why this DNC staffer died and other things as well.
+I don't think it's going to impact the election a whole lot, but this whole comment of Julian Assange actually raising questions about why this DNC staffer died and other things as well.

 So we'll get to all of that.

-So Hillary had another mental brain fart hiccup, whatever you want to call it, uh today, and these seem to be happening with more and more I don't know, just happen more and more frequently.
+Now, before we get to that, all right, so Hillary had another mental brain fart hiccup, whatever you want to call it, today, and these seem to be happening with more and more, I don't know, just happened more and more frequently.

 Listen to this one.